cyberbotics/webots/docs/guide/web-streaming.md

 The data is sent to the clients using [WebSockets](https://www.websocket.org/).
 In case of related issues, make sure that `WebSockets` are enabled in your Web browser settings.

-Please refer to the limitations described in [this section](web-animation.md#remarks-on-the-used-technologies-and-their-limitations).
+If using the `x3d` streaming mode (default), please also refer to the limitations described in [this section](web-animation.md#remarks-on-the-used-technologies-and-their-limitations).